In-N-Out Photos Of Ghislaine Maxwell, Alleged Epstein Conspirator, Might Have Been Photoshopped

-Photos published last week by The New York Post that reportedly showed alleged Epstein conspirator Ghislaine Maxwell enjoying a burger, fries and a milkshake at California burger restaurant In-N-Out might have been doctored, according to a report from The Daily Mail on Saturday.
+Photos published last week by New York Post that reportedly showed alleged Epstein conspirator Ghislaine Maxwell enjoying a burger, fries and a milkshake at California burger restaurant In-N-Out might have been doctored, according to a report from Daily Mail on Saturday.

-In the photos, a seemingly perky Maxwell – reportedly seen just days after Epstein had reportedly committed suicide – downed a single patty burger, a milkshake al fresco and an order of french fries, according to The New York Post.
+In the photos, a seemingly perky Maxwell – reportedly seen just days after Epstein had reportedly committed suicide – downed a single patty burger, a milkshake al fresco, and an order of French fries, according to New York Post.

-The person who claimed to take the photos told The New York Post that they spoke to Maxwell, and that she claimed she predicted it would be the last time she would get to enjoy a meal at the west coast burger chain.
+The person who claimed to take the photos told New York Post that they spoke to Maxwell, and that she claimed she predicted it would be the last time she would get to enjoy a meal at the west coast burger chain.

-Doubt about the validity of the photos was raised after The Daily Mail visited the In-N-Out location where the photos of Maxwell were allegedly snapped.
-An advertisement in the background of the photo, which showed an advertisement for recently-released movie Good Boys, was actually an advertisement for a local hospital.
+Doubt about the validity of the photos was raised after Daily Mail visited the In-N-Out location where the photos of Maxwell were allegedly snapped.
+An advertisement in the background of the photo, which showed an ad for recently-released movie Good Boys, was actually an advertisement for a local hospital.

 Jeffrey Epstein's gal pal Ghislaine Maxwell spotted at In-N-Out Burger in first photos since his death https://t.co/ZeGqWbvFKx pic.twitter.com/cmJC07v5qm